 This Mintos review is based 100% of my own experience and I will try to be as transparent as possible for you.
 I will talk about late paid loans and how to get most out of them and advice on how to optimize the Auto-invest feature amongst much more.

 They post that the average annual return rate for now is around 11.78 % from all the different loans at their marketplace.
 There are around 60 Loan Originators available that gives the lender much to pick from.
 So there is a massive choice when it comes to selecting loans that are comfortable for each individuals criteria.

 That the platform is easy to manage and navigate is a huge plus.
 In addition, the fact they have been in the business for some time now compared to other platforms makes me feel that it’s the most secure of them all.

 My investment at Mintos

 I started with Mintos in April 2018 and had invested a total of 34.000 Euros on their lending platform or marketplace if you prefer over a years time.
 You can see all the deposits & dates on the Investment History page for more info on that.
 I must say that this was easier then I thought it would be from start.

-My average interest rate at my Mintos portfolio is 11,5% right now so I think this are good numbers for the work that is put into it.
+I recieved an average interest rate at my Mintos portfolio of 11,5% so I think this are good numbers for the work that is put into it.
 The average was spread over more then 1700 loans that I’ve invested in.
 I started posting updates every month since January 2019 so you can follow my investments in the blog if you’re interested for some insight and news on what’s going on at Mintos.

 Results from my first 8 months in 2018